Jonathan2251/lbd/source/doc.rst

   ...

-Run as follows for test on Linux.
+Run the following command to execute the test on Linux.

 .. code-block:: console